 If your skin is naturally oily or your beard is longer than most, then you may wish to increase your usage to 3-4 times a week.

 There are many factors to take into account such as how long, coarse or thick your beard is, however with time, you’ll begin to understand what works best for you.

 I’ve Washed my Beard, So What Next?

-If you have a longer beard (1-3 inches in length) I’d also highly recommend my Beard Balm.
-This is specifically designed for longer beard types as a soothing remedy to help tame and soften longer hairs and keep you in control and safe from the dreaded beard itch.
+If your beard is already fairly long (1-3 inches in length), I’d recommend trying Beard Balm.
+This is specifically designed for longer beard types as a soothing remedy to help soften longer hairs and keep you safe from beard itch.